2024-CMPU9010-GROUP-3/PROJECT/Documentation/mom/week6/day3.md

    - **Andreas:** Encountered issues with the login functionality, particularly when trying to log in, which he discussed with Steven.
 He will continue working on unit tests and back-end integration today.
    - **Saul:** Continued working on the report and updated sections based on feedback.
 He is also focusing on the demo preparation for Friday.
    - **Steven:** Fixed the login bug related to the sign-up page being marked as a protected route.
 He is refining the authentication and integrating it with the back-end.
 Today, he will work closely with Kaustubh on API integration.
-   - **Anais:** Encountered issues with edge detection for maps, as it detected irrelevant edges like street names.
-She will focus on finishing up the general masking function today and improving the overall accuracy.
+   - **Jessica:** Encountered issues with using Canny edge detection for maps, as it detected irrelevant edges like street names.
+She will focus on finishing up the original masking function today and improving the overall accuracy.
-   - **Jessica:** Finished labeling images and retraining the model for parking detection.
+   - **Anais:** Finished labeling images and retraining the model for parking detection.
 She will create a table for the results and continue refining the model.

 2. **Integration Challenges:**